Updated July 7, 2023

 How to Manage CDN in Azure?

-Here we will see how to manage the CDN azure to control the delivery of content.
+Here we will see how to manage the CDN Azure to control content delivery.

-Step 2: Select the CDN endpoint you want to manage it will open a CDN endpoint from CDN profile.
+Step 2: Select the CDN endpoint you want to manage.
+It will open a CDN endpoint from the CDN profile.

-Step 3: Select Geo-filtering option from the Setting section, this setting will allow you to control the filtering based on location.
+Step 3: Select the Geo-filtering option from the Setting section; this setting will allow you to control the filtering based on location.
 It has two options Configure to allow or block.

-Step 4: Based on country code users can manage in which country to block and which country to block the content.
+Step 4: Based on country code, users can manage which country to block and which country to block the content.

 Step 5: To manage Compression, select Compression under the Setting section as below.

-Based on requirement users can either keep the compression configuration as on or off.
+Based on requirements, users can keep the compression configuration on or off.
 There are several other compression checklists provided for users.

 Step 7: Cache setting is provided with the three different queries caching behavior as :